DNS/napalm/README.rst

 A Java web-microframework, inspired by Sinatra (http://www.sinatrarb.com).

-Jetty, Spring and Jersey all rolled into one super simple package.
+Jetty, Spring and JAX-RS all rolled into one super simple package.
+All REST, all the time.

 No *web.xml*.
 No *beans.xml*. **No XML, period.**